$0 China → Canada Express Entry Guide — Quick-Start Checklist

 WES Evaluation Cost for Chinese Degrees — CHSI Verification, Timeline, and What Your Xueshi Actually Gets You

 The WES evaluation is where many Chinese Express Entry applicants hit their first serious delay.
-It's not expensive — the combined cost is under $300 CAD — but the process involves multiple systems, a China-specific verification step that most guides don't explain clearly, and timelines that can stretch to ten weeks if you don't start at the right point.
+The base WES fee is CAD 264, before CHSI, delivery, tax, or other charges, and the process involves multiple systems, a China-specific verification step that most guides don't explain clearly, and timelines that can stretch to ten weeks if you don't start at the right point.

 Here's what it actually costs, how the Chinese-specific CHSI process works, and what different Chinese degree types translate to in CRS points.